-The cohort used for this chapter continued the methodology introduced in the 2010 ADR, which only tabulated CKD costs for patients with CKD diagnoses (one inpatient and/or two outpatient) among their claims in the year prior to the reported year (year one).
-For example, the total costs of CKD for 2013 (year two) included all costs incurred by patients with a CKD diagnosis in 2012 (year one).
+The cohort used for this chapter continued the methodology introduced in the 2010 ADR, which only tabulated CKD costs for patients with CKD diagnoses (minimum of one inpatient and/or two outpatient) among their claims in the year prior to the reported year (year one).
+For example, the total costs of CKD for 2014 (year two) included all costs incurred by patients with a CKD diagnosis in 2012 (year one).
 Prior to the 2010 ADR, patients newly diagnosed with CKD during year two were also included in the total.

 The same general Medicare point prevalent cohort was used to create all the tables and figures in this chapter.
-Each year's cohort included patients aged 65 and older who were alive and without ESRD on January 1 of the reported year (year two).
-Cohort members were continuously enrolled in Medicare Parts A and B and not enrolled in a Medicare Advantage plan (Part C) for all of year one (the one-year entry period prior to the year in which costs were assessed).
+Each year's cohort included patients aged 65 and older (except for Table 6.2 which includes only those under age 65) who were alive and without ESRD on January 1 of the reported year (year two).
+Cohort members were continuously enrolled in Medicare Parts A and B and not enrolled in a Medicare Advantage plan (Part C) for all of year one (the oneyear entry period prior to the year in which costs were assessed).
 Costs were aggregated for the reported year (year two).
 Patient years at risk were calculated as the number of days (divided by 365.25) between January 1 of year two and the earliest of death, development of ESRD, disenrollment from Parts A or B, switch to a Medicare Advantage program, or December 31 of year two.
 Dividing the total cost amount by the patient years at risk yielded the per person per year (PPPY) costs.
-Since these total costs and number of patients were based on the 5 percent Medicare files, counts and expenditures were multiplied by 20 to represent 100% of Medicare fee-for-service Parts A, B, and D expenditures for age-eligible patients who were continuously enrolled in Parts A and B and not enrolled in a Medicare Advantage plan for all of the previous year (year one).
+Since these total costs and number of patients were based on the 5% Medicare files, counts and expenditures were multiplied by 20 to represent 100% of Medicare fee-for-service Parts A, B, and D expenditures for age-eligible patients who were continuously enrolled in Parts A and B and not enrolled in a Medicare Advantage plan for all of the previous year (year one).

 Claims can be submitted for episodes of care that span calendar years.
 The expenditures for these claims are spilt across calendar years based on the fraction of the claim's total days that occurred in the reported year.
-For example, if a claim began on December 29, 2012, and ended on January 7, 20123, it spanned 10 days, with three days in 2012 and seven days in 2013.
-Seventy percent of that claim's total expenditure amount would be added to total expenditures for 2013 and 30% to total expenditures for 2012.
+For example, if a claim began on December 29, 2013, and ended on January 7, 2014, it spanned 10 days, with three days in 2013 and seven days in 2014.
+Seventy percent of that claim's total expenditure amount would be added to total expenditures for 2014 and 30% to total expenditures for 2013.

-The disease conditions of CKD--congestive heart failure (CHF), diabetes mellitus (DM), and the stage of CKD--are determined from the claims in the year prior to the reported year (year one) with the algorithm described in the Identification of Major Comorbidities section of this chapter, using the diagnosis codes listed in Tables m.1 and m.2.
+The disease conditions of CKD, congestive heart failure (CHF), diabetes mellitus (DM), and the stage of CKD are determined from the claims in the year prior to the reported year (year one) with the algorithm described in the Identification of Major Comorbidities section of this chapter, using the diagnosis codes listed in Tables m.3 and m.4.
 Age was determined as of December 31 of year one.
 Race and sex were provided by the Master Beneficiary Summary File.
+The cause of hospitalization presented in Figure 6.4 was determined using the same methods as in Chapter 3, using the codes displayed in Table m.5.

-Chapter 7: Medicare Part D Prescription Drug Coverage in Patients With CKD
+Chapter 7: Medicare Part D Prescription Drug Coverage in Patients with CKD